📌 How does Pinterest work and why you need it for your B&BFeb 14, 2022

 I started off by describing Pinterest as a”social media’ site, though you may have noticed those quotes.
 That’s because, although it started as a social media site, it’s not really social in the same way that Facebook or Instagram are.

-In fact, Pinterest describes itself as
+Pinterest describes itself as

 “...a visual discovery engine for finding ideas like recipes, home and style inspiration and more”